Debut: January 25, 2003

 In 2014 & ’15, Joe accomplished several major long-term goals – firstly, debuting as play-by-play announcer for Scott D’Amore’s Border City Wrestling, including calling the historic BCW vs. New Japan Pro Wrestling “East Meets West” super-show alongside color analyst Matt Striker (DVD & Digital of which is available on this website), and BCW Excellence 2014 alongside analyst “The Franchise” Shane Douglas.
 Joe also began working with Jeff Jarrett in Global Force Wrestling in a promotional capacity, as well as a writer for GFW’s website & occasional video packages.
 Lastly, Joe debuted with TNA Impact Wrestling on September 19, 2015 as the official ring announcer for a live event in Belle Vernon, PA.

 In 2016, Joe returned to regularly booking & producing live events under two new brands – “Premier Championship Wrestling”, an updated homage to the PWO/PRIME brand, with a new roster and the same dedication to heart, emotion, personality and story, as well as “Welterweight Wrestling”, a new take on the smaller, faster athletes of the genre, with a weight limit reduced to 185 lbs, lower than their cruiserweight counterparts.
-Between the two brands, well over 100 hours of new content has been produced, available worldwide, with much more on the way.
+Between the two brands, well over 100 hours of new content has been produced, available worldwide.

 Joe currently juggles his jobs as play-by-play commentator, content producer, and merchandiser (selling both original releases as well as rare hard-to-find old-school figures, magazines, and other collectibles), constantly searching for the next fun opportunity and next chapter to the on-going story of his career.

-Joe can be reached for booking and job opportunities at JoeDombrowskiPR@gmail.com or on Facebook at www.Facebook.com/JoeDombrowskiWrestling or on Twitter or Instagram @Joe_Dombrowski.
+Joe can be reached for booking and job opportunities at JoeDombrowskiPR@gmail.com or on Facebook at www.Facebook.com/JoeDombrowskiPW or on Twitter at @Joe_Dombrowski or Instagram at @Joseph_Dombrowski.